ThCrombie/ProjectRetake/README.md

 	- Home assistant features:
 		o Tell the current time DONE
-		o Tell the current weather conditions
-		o Play Music (Probably wont bother with this)
+		o Tell the current weather conditions (Doesnt seem to succeed or fail.
+I cant debug this) o Play Music (Probably wont bother with this)

-	- Home automation features (can be simulated through switching on and off LEDs on breadboard) o Switch lights on / off (this feature may be simulated using LEDs) o Switch heating on / off (this feature may be simulated using LEDs) o Remote Camera  - Interactive services features o Order Take way
+	- Home automation features (can be simulated through switching on and off LEDs on breadboard) o Switch lights on / off (this feature may be simulated using LEDs) DONE o Switch heating on / off (this feature may be simulated using LEDs) o Remote Camera  - Interactive services features o Order Take way